sneilan/stock-exchange/README.md

 After connecting, send a trade by submitting 9 bytes.
 1. Byte 0: Char -  buy or sell with 'b' for buy and 's' for sell.
-2. Bytes 1-4 (inclusive) - Price as a positive unsigned integer in pennies.
+2. Bytes 1-4 (inclusive 4 bytes) - Price as a positive unsigned integer in pennies.
-3. Bytes 5-9 (inclusive) - Quantity as a positive unsigned integer.
+3. Bytes 5-8 (inclusive 4 bytes) - Quantity as a positive unsigned integer.

 Here's an example of sending a buy order in Python for 500 shares at
 $1.23 / share.
 Assuming sock is an open socket to the exchange.